-English language learners and immigrant students where learning and language development
+English language learners and immigrant students where learning and language developmen

-experience is supported.
 Our students will graduate from The American Dream School bilingual and biliterate in English and Spanish.
 The model of instruction is designed to achieve academic success in both languages based on models that support language acquisition, both native language and new language.

 III.
 EQUAL EMPLOYMENT OPPORTUNITY & NON-DISCRIMINATION POLICY